gupta298/real-estate/RENDER_DEPLOYMENT.md

 The application uses SQLite, which is automatically set up during deployment.
 The database file will be stored in the persistent disk provided by Render.

+## Subdomain Routing

+The application is configured to handle subdomain routing for specialized content paths.
+The following subdomains are configured:

+- `offmarket.blueflagindy.com`: Redirects to the `/off-market` path
+- `blog.blueflagindy.com`: Redirects to the `/blogs` path

+### How it works

+1. The Express server checks the incoming request's hostname
+2. Based on the subdomain, it redirects to the appropriate path:
+   - `offmarket.blueflagindy.com` → `/off-market` path
+   - `blog.blueflagindy.com` → `/blogs` path
+3. This ensures users see the relevant content when visiting each subdomain

+### Custom Domain Configuration

+In the `render.yaml` file, the following domains are configured:
+- blueflagindy.com (main domain)
+- www.blueflagindy.com (www subdomain)
+- offmarket.blueflagindy.com (off-market subdomain)
+- blog.blueflagindy.com (blog subdomain)

+Make sure these domains are also configured in your DNS settings at GoDaddy to point to your Render service.

 ## Health Checks

 The application provides a health check endpoint at `/api/health` that Render can use to verify the application is running correctly.